Great Famine (Ireland): Landlords and tenants

-The ability of middlemen was measured by the rent income they could contrive to extract from tenants.
-They were described in evidence before the commission as "land sharks", "bloodsuckers", and "the most oppressive species of tyrant that ever lent assistance to the destruction of a country".
-The middlemen leased large tracts of land from the landlords on long leases with fixed rents, which they sublet as they saw fit.
-They would split a holding into smaller and smaller parcels so as to increase the amount of rent they could obtain.
-Tenants could be evicted for reasons such as non-payment of rents (which were high), or a landlord's decision to raise sheep instead of grain crops.
-A cottier paid his rent by working for the landlord while the spalpeen, an itinerant labourer, paid his short-term lease through temporary day work.
+The Commissioners concluded they could not "forbear expressing our strong sense of the patient endurance which the labouring classes have exhibited under sufferings greater, we believe, than the people of any other country in Europe have to sustain".
+The Commission stated that bad relations between landlord and tenant were principally responsible for this suffering.
+Landlords were described in evidence before the commission as "land sharks", "bloodsuckers", and "the most oppressive species of tyrant that ever lent assistance to the destruction of a country".

 As any improvement made on a holding by a tenant became the property of the landlord when the lease expired or was terminated, the incentive to make improvements was limited.
 Most tenants had no security of tenure on the land; as tenants "at will", they could be turned out whenever the landlord chose.
 The only exception to this arrangement was in Ulster where, under a practice known as "tenant right", a tenant was compensated for any improvement they made to their holding.
 According to Woodham-Smith, the commission stated that "the superior prosperity and tranquillity of Ulster, compared with the rest of Ireland, were due to tenant right".

 Landlords in Ireland often used their powers without compunction, and tenants lived in dread of them.
 Woodham-Smith writes that, in these circumstances, "industry and enterprise were extinguished and a peasantry created which was one of the most destitute in Europe".

 Tenants and subdivisions

-In 1845, 24% of all Irish tenant farms were of 0.4–2 ha in size, while 40% were of 2–6 ha.
+Immense population growth, from about 2 million in 1700 to 8 million by the time of the Great Famine, led to increased division of holdings and a consequent reduction in their average size.
+By 1845, 24% of all Irish tenant farms were of 0.4–2 ha in size, while 40% were of 2–6 ha.
 Holdings were so small that no crop other than potatoes would suffice to feed a family.
 Shortly before the famine, the British government reported that poverty was so widespread that one-third of all Irish small holdings could not support the tenant families after rent was paid; the families survived only by earnings as seasonal migrant labour in England and Scotland.
 Following the famine, reforms were implemented making it illegal to further divide land holdings.

 The 1841 census showed a population of just over eight million.
 Two-thirds of people depended on agriculture for their survival but rarely received a working wage.
-They had to work for their landlords in return for the patch of land they needed to grow enough food for their own families.
-This was the system that forced Ireland's peasantry into monoculture since only the potato could be grown in sufficient quantity to meet nutritional needs.
+They had to work for their landlords in return for a small patch of land to farm.
+This forced Ireland's peasantry to practice continuous monoculture, as the potato was the only crop that could meet nutritional needs.